arsirantala/IxothPodGoldFilter/README.md

 * Runes
 * Small portion about the 35k gold items

+Thanks goes to KarmaNation on the parts of his filter code, regarding to the above parts.

 # What items are hidden?

 * Magic rings and amulets are not shown if their item level is not at least 88